AFL England: British Australian Rules Football League

-The BARFL was formed in 1989, with efforts from John Jelley, Richard Hainsworth and others seeing the formation of eight clubs for an inaugural season in 1990.
+The BARFL was formed in 1989 by John Jelley, Andrew Zweck, Richard Hainsworth, Steve Poulsen and others.
+Eight clubs were formed for an inaugural season in 1990.
 The founding clubs were the London Hawks, West London Wildcats, North London Lions, Earls Court Kangaroos, Lea Valley Saints, Thames Valley Magpies and Wandsworth Demons in and around London and a club based in Leicester, the East Midland Eagles.
-Of the foundation teams, four still survive in West London, North London, Wimbledon (formerly London Hawks) and Wandsworth.
+Of the foundation teams, four still survive in West London, North London, Wimbledon (originally known as the London Hawks) and Wandsworth.